Last updated on May 7, 2021

 The DOT and individual states regulate transport and labeling of waste managed by a pickup service.
 Since the facility that generates this waste is responsible for the proper packaging, the DOT requires anyone who “prepares medical waste for transport” to be trained in the proper procedure.
 Training must be documented and repeated every two years.
 In addition, states can require training as well.

-When mailing medical waste, which is allowed only when using a USPS-approved mailback company, instructions are included with each mailback system, which can be used for training on proper packaging.
+When mailing medical waste, instructions are included with each mailback system, which can be used for training on proper packaging.
 DOT does not regulate mailback packages and therefore, does not require the training mandated by DOT.
 However, since the person packaging the waste is still responsible for properly doing so, it is important to train the employee using the mailback instructions.

 When signing the manifest tracking form that must follow the waste from “cradle to grave,” the person signing the form declares that the contents have been classified, packaged, marked, and labeled according to applicable government regulations.
 This is true for both pickup service and mailback.
 That person declares that the shipment does not include hazardous materials, such as mercury or hazardous drugs.
-For this reason, only trained and designated employees, not a receptionist or pickup driver, must close or package the transport or shipping box and sign the manifest tracking form.
+For this reason, only employees of the generator can close or and package the transport or shipping box and sign the manifest tracking form.

 If your organization is using a pickup service, follow the driver’s instructions, which typically include the following: